revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 import CompareCta from '../compare/CompareCta.vue'
 </script>

-# Top 5 React Spreadsheet Libraries for 2026
+# Top 5 React Data Grid Libraries for 2026

 Most companies start with a simple requirement: _“We need an editable table or a list.”_ A week later, the same screen often needs copy and paste, keyboard navigation, range selection, validation, formulas, column freezing, Excel import/export, server-side data loading, permissions, audit history, and custom cell editors.
-We no longer live in an age of the simple ui.
+Modern product UI needs more than a simple table.

 At that point, the question changes from: